 Varenicline is a prescription drug which is used for treating nicotine addiction, and is applied for the cessation of the smoking of cigarettes, and other products made from tobacco.
 It helps adults who want to quit smoking by reducing cravings and pleasurable effects of tobacco products.

-Champix Tablets work by competitive binding.
+However, Champix works in a nutshell by what is called competitive binding.
 There are nicotine receptors in the brain, and when tobacco or cigarette smoke is inhaled the nicotine in the cigarette, smoke binds itself or attaches itself to thenicotine receptors in the brain.
 This transmitsanelectrical signal to another section of the brain, anddopaminethat is responsible for creatingfeelings of thrill and titillation is released.